Making Graduation a Reality, One Class at a Time!

 - Addressing personal and social issues that may affect one’s ability to achieve academic success

-- Learning Center/Computer Lab
+- The HUB/Computer Lab

 - Making desktop PC’s and laptops available for student use